matthewware/twitter-slack-bot/README.md

 conda env create -f environment.yaml
 ```

 For more detail see the [blog post](https://matthewware.dev/Twitter-Bots/).
+Also keep
+in mind that Slack has made changes to its authentication and can do that without much
+warning.
+If you start getting `is_archived` or other errors from a working setup, the
+first thing to try is regenerating the `SLACK_TOKEN` and possibly the
+`SLAKC_SIGNING_SECRET`.

 ## Authentication